Urgent Care vs Doctor Visit Costs Without Insurance & When to Go to Each

 Knowledge is power, share this article

-What conditions do urgent care and primary care treat?
+What conditions do urgent care and primary care physicians treat?

-Understanding what might appear on your bill and advocating for yourself during the billing process is essential to saving money.
+Understanding what might appear on your bill and advocating for yourself during the billing process is essential to saving money at both an urgent care and doctor’s office.
 Outlined below are several questions you can ask the team at the urgent care clinic or the doctor’s office that might help you save money.

 - How much is the total out-of-pocket cost?